Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 - Entirely transport agnostic.
 - Substrate based chains expose both `websocket` and `http` (or `wss` and `https`, if desired).

-// TODO(ank4n): Is this correct?
-I think both are now same port.
+// TODO(ank4n): Verify if this is correct.
 > with `--ws-port` and `--rpc-port`, 9944 and 9934 respectively.

 ---v